tygrski/budget-tracker-PWA/README.md

 ## Budget Tracking App To Keep A Visual Representation Of Your Expenses.
 Add or subtrack to your budget

 ## Instructions<br/>
--run npm init commpand in the terminal
+- run npm init commpand in the terminal
--run npm i
+- run npm i
 - run the command npm start in the termianl
 - type http://localhost:3001/ in your browser
 - enter your expenses and choose add or delete